 If you have been served with papers from your spouse for a divorce, custody battle, child support dispute, child custody etc., it’s likely that you will have at least one motion hearing before any trial takes place.
 In order to prepare properly for this type of proceeding, it can be helpful to have an understanding of what typically happens at such hearings.
 Also it is recommended to have an experienced attorney, if you are located in Forth Worth this Family Law Attorney can help.

 What are the different types of motions that can be heard at a motion hearing?

 What are the different types of motions that can be heard at a motion hearing?
 A motion hearing is a court proceeding where parties argue about whether something should happen.
-There are many types of motions that can be heard at a motion hearing, including: – The Defendant’s Motion to Dismiss for Lack of Personal Jurisdiction or Improper Venue – The Plaintiff’s Motion to Compel Discovery – The Plaintiff’s Motion for Summary Judgment – The Defendant’s Motion for Summary Judgment
+There are many types of numerous motion hearings that can be heard at a motion hearing, including: – The Defendant’s Motion to Dismiss for Lack of Personal Jurisdiction or Improper Venue – The Plaintiff’s Motion to Compel Discovery – The Plaintiff’s Motion for Summary Judgment – The Defendant’s Motion for Summary Judgment.

 What is a motion hearing?